Facebook shuts New Zealand party's page ahead of election

 Facebook shut down the page of conspiracy-embracing political party Advance New Zealand on Thursday just two days out from a general election, accusing it of spreading misinformation about the coronavirus.

-The action prompted the party's co-leader Billy Te Kahika -- who has amassed a huge following using the online platform -- to accuse Facebook of meddling in the upcoming vote.
+Advance NZ co-leader Billy Te Kahika said the takedown occurred while he was addressing followers online, accusing Facebook of meddling in Saturday's vote.

-"Facebook have now officially interfered with the New Zealand 2020 elections," Te Kahika claimed in a live video posted to his personal Facebook page shortly after the takedown.
+"Facebook have now officially interfered with the New Zealand 2020 elections," he said after hurriedly posting a live video to his personal Facebook page.

 "They did it in the middle of a broadcast and it's unbelievable, guys.
 This is amazing... they've actually carried through with the threat."

-Facebook said it would enforce its policies on coronavirus misinformation "regardless of anyone's political position or party affiliation".
+Addressing its move against Advance New Zealand, it said policies on coronavirus misinformation would be enforced "regardless of anyone's political position or party affiliation".

-"We removed Advance New Zealand/New Zealand Public Party's Facebook Page for repeated violations" of misinformation policies, it said.
+Te Kahika has amassed a huge following using the online platform, spurring him to enter politics.

-Te Kahika, a former blues musician, is standing for parliament after his social media posts claiming Covid-19 is fake and part of a conspiracy to enslave people became wildly popular in New Zealand.
+The former blues musician's social media videos claiming the Covid-19 pandemic is fake and part of a conspiracy to enslave people became wildly popular since he began posting them earlier this year.

 Between late June and early October, the Advance NZ Facebook page generated more than 5.3 million views, according to data from social media tracker CrowdTangle.